Tuesday, July 31, 2007

 0:28 - Falling Safe Alert.
 WB Animation really nails those classic gags!

 This opening does a great job putting Taz-Mania's madcap cast of characters on display.
-Taz himself, however, was a pretty poor protagonist, being essentially mute and retarded.
+Taz himself, however, was a pretty poor protagonist.
 It's as if they gave Ed from the Lion King his own show.
 Taz was only around for name recognition, and was by far the least interesting thing about the series.
 The opening sequence seems to acknowledge this up front ("Oh yeah, don't forget Taz") in the grand tradition of Warner Brothers Cartoon Self-Awareness.

 9. Muppet Babies